South America Ecotourism

 • Animals: jaguars, pink river dolphins, sloths, anacondas, and 1,300 bird species.

-• Flora: medicinal plants, rubber trees, and giant forest trees like the The Great Grandfather tree (or Gran Abuelo, which may be as old as 5,000 years old) in Chile.
+• Flora: medicinal plants, rubber trees, and giant forest trees like the the Gran Abuelo in Chile.
+This tree may be as old as 5,000 years.

 Sustainable travel: choose South America eco lodges and guided jungle treks with indigenous guides.